1. Study Regulations for Postgraduate Taught Programmes

 Cases of illness or emergency/exceptional circumstances

 1.3.40 Exceptional circumstances for the purposes of assessment decisions are defined as unforeseen factors or factors outside the student’s control which may adversely affect performance, such as illness during an examination.
-(If a student has disclosed a fluctuating condition related to a disability and registered with Disability Services, they will have been given provision for flexible deadlines related to that condition and this should be dealt with under the Student Disability Policy and not under exceptional circumstances.)
-It is the responsibility of students to ensure that medical certificates and other documentary evidence of exceptional circumstances are submitted to the School Office within three working days of returning to their studies, or, in the case of emergencies which arose during examinations, by the published deadline.
-School Exceptional Circumstances Committees are not obliged to consider any medical certificate or evidence of exceptional circumstances presented after the published deadline (see Study Regulation 1.2.8).
+(If a student has disclosed a fluctuating condition related to a disability and registered with Disability Services, they will have been given provision for flexible deadlines related to that condition and this should be dealt with under the Student Disability Policy and not under exceptional circumstances.
+If a student suffers from a disability or an ongoing medical condition, but has not registered with Disability Services, the University will not be aware of their condition, and a request for concession for exceptional circumstances will be required).
+If a student knows they are going to miss an assignment deadline or an examination because of exceptional circumstances, they should inform the relevant School Office in advance by telephone or email/letter of their enforced absence, either personally or, if this is not possible, via someone on their behalf.
+It is the responsibility of students to ensure that medical certificates, self-certification statements and other documentary evidence of exceptional circumstances are submitted to the School Office within three working days of returning to their studies, or, in the case of emergencies which arose during examinations, by the published deadline.
+School Exceptional Circumstances Committees are not obliged to consider any medical certificate or evidence of exceptional circumstances presented after the published deadline (see 1.2.8).

 1.3.41 The Chairperson of the School Exceptional Circumstances Committees shall be responsible for ensuring that medical evidence or evidence of other exceptional circumstances submitted to the School Office is brought to the attention of the School Exceptional Circumstances Committee.